kanaka/data-defined-systems/docs/presentations/source/presentation.md

 #### [instacheck](https://github.com/kanaka/instacheck)

-* generative testing (Property-based Testing)
+* Generative Testing (Property-based Testing).
+* Define two things:
-  * define how to generate tests
+  * how to generate tests
     * instacheck defines tests using EBNF
-  * define how to validate results
+  * how to validate results
     * Oracle problem
       * Use the simpler configuration as the Oracle! <!-- .element class="fragment" -->

 Notes:

+- instacheck library provides a method of data-defined testing
-- generative testing or property-based testing
+- specifically generative testing or property-based testing
-  - may also hear it described as QuickCheck which was the Haskell tool that popularized the approach
+  - generative testing define two things: how to generate tests, and how to validate those tests

     - define how to generate tests rather than defining each individual test
-    - instacheck defines tests using EBNF
+      - instacheck defines tests using a formal grammar called EBNF
           - rather than traditional approach of defining code generators
     - define how to validate results
       - Oracle problem: a way to determine if the results are correct given the generated test.
       - For complex systems this can be difficult and you can often end up defining a whole parallel model for how the system works.
       - Our solution: for this type of problem where the problem is often that things work in the small but don't when deployed in production, we have an answer.
           - Use the simpler deployment as the Oracle!

 ---